XuanC6/multiplayer-snake-game/README.md

 # multiplayer-snake-game
- a multiplayer clone of the classic Snake game
+ a multiplayer clone of the classic Snake game as an OpenAI Gym environment